KM016/KMeanCluster/README.md

 **Mark:** For this project I achieved an 88/100

 # Revisiting
-08/2024 <br>
-- revisted this code and implemented the algorithm in python <br>
+- 08/2024: revisted this code and implemented the algorithm in python <br>
-02/25 <br>
-- updated visualisations to make them look nicer
+- 02/2025 : updated visualisations to make them look nicer